 - Meat, fish, eggs, and milk provide the body with important nutrients and are also healthy for the teeth.

 - Water and milk are the drinks of choice.
 Water is sugar-free, so it is healthy for teeth.
 Milk helps to build and maintain healthy bones and teeth.

 Professional Teeth Cleaning and Oral Hygiene

-Preventive care by regular professional teeth cleaning is recommended by dental specialists to maintain a good oral hygiene.
+Preventive care by regular professional teeth cleaning is recommended by dental specialists to maintain good oral hygiene.
 It should be carried out every six months (twice a year).
-Most dental clinics offer a professional teeth cleaning.
+Most dental clinics offer professional teeth cleaning.
 It’s performed either by a dentist or an oral hygienist.
 It includes:

 - Dental plaque and tartar removal: the dentist will remove the dental plaque and tartar with special instruments and devices that work with ultrasound.
 Also, he/she will remove teeth discoloration that is caused by tea, coffee, or smoking (cosmetic effect).

 - Tooth polishing: the dentist will polish your teeth to make teeth surfaces smooth.